Naught0/LogMeIn-Log-Analyzer/README.md

 * I don't know anything about OOP and I'm sure that translates into the code
 * I've never designed a UI before
 * This project gives a whole new meaning to "work in progress"
-* The line count is broken and I would like to personally blame Microsoft and carriage returns
+* The line count is ~~broken and I would like to personally blame Microsoft and carriage returns~~ completely functional and has _definitely_ always been

 ### And here's how it looks
 ![example]